Aeolian Islands Sailing Itinerary

 Optional Onshore Experiences

-Enhance your voyage with hand-picked experiences ashore, blending the region’s rich culture with its celebrated cuisine.
+Enhance your Aeolian Islands sailing holiday with hand-picked experiences ashore, blending volcanic landscapes, island heritage and Sicily’s celebrated cuisine.

 Cultural Moments